 A woman’s life and sexuality holds several milestones: puberty and first periods, pregnancy/ies, and menopauses.
 These key moments come with major hormonal changes that have an impact on a woman’s sexuality, her sex drive and the way she enjoys sex.
-Menopause is sometimes dreaded, when in fact, it can be a great opportunity to rediscover one’s body and sexuality.
+Sometimes dreaded, menopause can be a great opportunity to rediscover one’s body and sexuality.

 Menopause, a rite of passage for all women